chicao/pyromatic/README.md

 packages that are named and have a specific protocol.
 “Protocol” here is just a way of saying that we will call them with certain arguments, and expect a specific return value.

+In Pyramid, behind the curtains, the pyramid.paster package takes care of handling the selected loader, in our case the PasteDeploy's loadapp.
+The app is configured using the imported loader but is found by the `plaster` lib that seeks for **pkg_resources entry points**.
+From the docs:

+    This script can support any config format so long as the application (or the user) has installed the loader they expect to use.
+For example, pip install plaster_pastedeploy.
+The loader is then found by plaster.get_settings() based on the specific config uri provided.
+The application does not need to configure the loaders.
+They are discovered via pkg_resources entrypoints and registered for specific schemes.

+So, although we see code that are unrelated on the memory level (because loadapp and pyramid.paster apparently doesn't pass it around the app to each other), they do deal with the same application because the same configuration file  used by both mentions the same Python entry point: `egg:pyromatic:main`